Azure/azure-sdk-for-php/examples/README.markdown

 * Download **[composer.phar](http://getcomposer.org/composer.phar)** to the examples directory

+* Create a file named composer.json in the examples directory and add the following code to it:

+    {
+        "require": {
+            "microsoft/windowsazure": "^0.4"
+        }
+    }

 * Open a command prompt and execute this in the examples directory

     php composer.phar install